MichaelaPo/DatingAppReviewScraper/README.md

 ## Technologies Used
 Python: The project is implemented in Python.

-[app_store_scraper](https://pypi.org/project/app-store-scraper/): I used this library to extract reviews from the App Store.
-It facilitates easy access to app information, including user reviews.
+I used this library to extract reviews from the Apple App Store: [app_store_scraper](https://pypi.org/project/app-store-scraper/).

-[google_play_scraper](https://pypi.org/project/google-play-scraper/): For scraping reviews from the Google Play, I used the google_play_scraper library.
-It allows seamless extraction of app details and user reviews.
+For scraping reviews from the Google Play, I used this: [google_play_scraper](https://pypi.org/project/google-play-scraper/).

 ## Project Structure
 Bumble Reviews (Bumble-Google&Apple-App-Reviews.ipynb): Jupyter Notebook file containing the code for scraping and analyzing user reviews specifically for the Bumble app.